-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 46%
+Percent of total first-time, first-year (freshman) students who submitted high school class rank: 67%

 C11.
+Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
+Report information only for those students from whom you collected high school GPA.

+Percent who had GPA of 3.0 and higher 81.6

+Percent who had GPA between 2.0 and 2.99 18.3

+Percent who had GPA between 1.0 and 1.99 0.1

+Percent who had GPA below 1.0 0.0

+100%

+C12.
+Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 3.397

+Percent of total first-time, first-year (freshman) students who submitted high school GPA: 99.3 %

+Admission Policies

-Percentage of all enrolled, degree-seeking, first-time, first point averages within each of the following ranges (using a from whom you collected high school GPA.
-Percent who had GPA of 3.0 and higher Percent who had GPA between 2.0 and 2.99 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 O// Description: C12.
-Average high school GPA of all degree-seeking, first-time $3.33$ fl e, first-year (freshman) students who submitted GPA: Percent of total first-time, first-year (freshman) students who submitted high school GPA: 99 % Admission Policies C13.
-Application fee Does your institution have an application fee?
-X Yes No Amount of application fee: \$50 Can it be waived for applicants with financial need?
-X Yes C14.
+C13.
+Application fee

+Does your institution have an application fee?
+Amount of application fee: \$50 X Yes 🗌 No Can it be waived for applicants with financial need?
+X Yes 🗌 No 14.
 Application closing date Does your institution have an application closing date?
-Application closing date (fall): $\frac{4/01}{1}$ Priority date: $\frac{10/01}{1}$ X Yes C15.
-Are first-time, first-year students accepted for terms other er than the fall?
-X Yes \sum No C16.
-Notification to applicants of admission decision sent (fill i in one only) On a rolling basis beginning (date): 11/01 By (date): Other: C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within 4 weeks if notified thereafted Other: er C18.
-Deferred admission: Does your institution allow students to cfl Yes X No to postpone enrollment after admission?
-If yes, maximum period of postponement: C19.
-Early admission of high school students: Does your institutime, first-year (freshman) students one year or more before h C20.
-Common Application: Will you accept the Common Application Secondary School Principals if submitted?
-If "yes," are supplemental forms required?
-Is your college a member of the Common Application Group ☐ Yes X No ☐ Yes ☐ No
+Application closing date (fall): 4/01 Priority date: 10/01 X Yes No 15.
+Are first-time, first-year students accepted for terms oth er than the fall?
+X Yes 🗌 No

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning (date): 11/01

+By (date):

+Other:

+C17.
+Reply policy for admitted applicants (fill in one only)

+Must reply by (date): No set date: Must reply by May 1 or within 4 weeks if notified thereafter Other:

+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+Yes X No

+If yes, maximum period of postponement:

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more before high school graduation?
+X Yes No No

+C20.
+Common Application: Will you accept the Common Application distributed by the National Association of

+Secondary School Principals if submitted? ☐ Yes X No If "yes," are supplemental forms required? ☐ Yes 🗌 No Is your college a member of the Common Application Group? 🗌 Yes X No